Do You Want to

 Leptin is a hormone secreted by fat that is supposed to stop hunger.
 Under normal conditions, it tells the brain that you are not hungry, and it tells the body to burn fat.
 When leptin resistance develops, the result is a gnawing, constant hunger that cannot be satisfied.
 Chronically elevated leptin levels are associated with obesity, overeating, and inflammation-related diseases including hypertension, metabolic syndrome, and cardiovascular disease.
 Leptin is associated with body fat mass, the size of individual fat cells, and the act of overeating.
 An insulin increase causes a rise in leptin, an effect caused by high cortisol(stress hormone) levels.

 Overweight and obese individuals generally have an unusually high circulating concentration of leptin.
 And develop a resistance to the effects of leptin.
-The high sustained concentrations of leptin from the fat stores result in leptin desensitization.
+The high sustained concentrations of leptin from the fat stores result in leptin desensitisation.
 Then the body does not adequately receive the satiety feeling subsequent to eating.

 The liver is the main powerhouse and fat burning organ in the body.
 It produces enzymes, balances sugar levels and converts fat into energy.
 Overburdened by household chemicals and pollution, and deprived of nutrition, the liver can simply not keep up with the all of the body’s jobs, and metabolism slows down.
 During weight loss the liver is under more strain to metabolize and process the body fat that is lost.
 Sometimes weight loss can slow down or people think they reach a plateau, but often it is their liver overburdened from processing the body fat and herbal/nutrient liver supplement support may be needed.